lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 Besides being a great band name, an adversarial multi-armed bandit is designed to optimize choices over time, even when the mean reward for each choice is non-stationary.
 It does this by balancing randomness against learned probabilities that decay over time.

-The algorithm I have chosen is [Exp3](http://cseweb.ucsd.edu/~yfreund/papers/bandits.pdf){:target="_blank"}, which is short for Exponential-weight algorithm for Exploration and Exploitation.
+The algorithm I have chosen is [Exp3](http://cseweb.ucsd.edu/~yfreund/papers/bandits.pdf){:target="_blank"}, which is short for _Exponential-weight algorithm for Exploration and Exploitation_.
 In terms of my situation:

  - **Exploration** - randomly choosing letters to determine my son's knowledge of the alphabet (also has the up-side of occassionally reinforcing letters he already knows)
  - **Exploitation** - preferring letters that he has not done well on in the past